-edom of Information Act Request Form f Request : stor's Name (or business name, if applicable): Street Address C ertificati ion requested: es City Phone State Zip 23 NO Descri ption of Records Requested: ls the i reason for this request a "commercial purpose" as defir ned in the Act?
-Yes No Library Response (Requestor does r not fill in below t this line ) A P P R ( ) The documents requested are enclosed. ( ) You may inspect the records at V E D ( ) For "commercial requests" only: the estimated will be available is, at the prepa ments D E N ( ) The request creates an undue burden on the presence of Information Act, and we are unable to a freedom of Information Act, and we are unable to a freedom of Information Act for the follow negotiate a more tion 7 o e reason I E D Individual(s) that determined request to be denied Couns Or you event of a denial, you have the right to seek review by elor at (217) 558-0486 or 500 S. Second St., Springfield, have the right to judicial review under section 11 of FC quest delayed, for the following reasons (in accordance You will be notified by the date o , IL 62705 DIA. with 3(e) of the FOIA): As to t he action taken on your request. ( ) Rec As to t quest delayed, for the following reasons (in accordance You will be notified by the date of he action taken on your request.
-This form cannot be MANDATORY under FOIA, but it it with 3(e) of the of is preferred.
-Fai - request not being properly or promptly processed FOIA C Officer: Date of Re eply:
+stor's Name (or business name, if applicable): Street Address Certificat ion requested: Yes No City Phone State Zip number: Descrip ption of Records Requested: s the r reason for this request a "commercial purpose" as defined d in the Act?
+Yes No Library Response (Requestor does not fill in below this line ) A ( ) The documents requested are enclosed. ( ) You may inspect the records at ) on the date of R ( ) The documents will be made available upon paym nent of copying costs of of \$ ( ) For "commercial requests" only: the estimated ti me of when the docu ments will be available is, at the prepaid ments ( ) The request creates an undue burden on the publ • ) Freedom of Information Act, and we are unable to neg ( ) The materials requested are exempt under Section • able request. Ē Freedom of Information Act for the following N E Individual(s) that determined request to be denied an nd title: event of a denial, you have the right to seek review by the e Public Access · elor at (217) 558-0486 or 500 S. Second St., Springfield, IL have the right to judicial review under section 11 of FOIA uest delayed, for the following reasons (in accordance wi You will be notified by the date of As to th he action taken on your request.
+IOTE.
+This form cannot be MANDATORY under FOIA, but it is p oreferred.
+Failure to ( use it may result in th NOTE: request not being properly or promptly processed.